PixelAddicts/AppEngage-SDKs/Coco2d-x SDK/README.md

  }
 ```

+####(Optional) Interstitial Close By Device Back Key

-If you would like to set the device back key to close the interstitial you can optionally call function:
+If you would like to set the device back key to close the interstitial you can optionally call:

 ```Java
  nGageX::onBackPressed();
 ```
-It will close the interstitial if it's open.
+which will close the interstitial if it's open.
 It also returns true if the interstitial was open and was closed successfully.
 If it returns false the interstitial was not showing and you can process the back key normally for your app.

 ##Proguard (optional)
 If you are using proguard add the following lines to your proguard.cfg file: